Security-Onion-Solutions/securityonion-docs/hardware.rst

    If you're going to enable the Elastic Stack, please note that the MINIMUM requirements are 4 CPU cores and 8GB RAM.
 These requirements increase as you monitor more traffic and consume more logs.

-Please refer to the :ref:`elastic-architecture` section for detailed deployment scenarios.
+Please refer to the :ref:`architecture` section for detailed deployment scenarios.

 **We recommend placing all Elastic storage on SSD or fast spinning disk in a RAID 10 configuration.** This includes ``/nsm/elasticsearch`` and ``/nsm/logstash``.